ObsCure9277/TARUMT-RSW-2325/README.md

 - **Practical Codes**: Sample codes to aid in practical understanding.
 - **Past Year Paper Answers**: Previously discussed exam questions by lecturers/tutors.

-*Note: Most subjects contain a `README.md` file detailing coursework components and exam formats.*

 ## ⚠️ Disclaimer

 The resources provided are suggested materials.
 Users are encouraged to exercise discretion and consult their tutors or instructors for authoritative guidance.

-## 📬 Contact

-For further assistance or inquiries, please feel free to reach out via email.

-## 💖 Support

-If you find these materials beneficial and wish to support the effort:

-- **Donation Information**: [Insert donation details or link here]

-Your support is greatly appreciated and contributes to the ongoing development of these resources.

 ## 📚 Course Materials Overview